Minnesota vacation rentals

 Minnesota takes its name from the Dakota word for water, and the state has plenty of it.
 Its nickname, Land of 10,000 Lakes, is a conservative count: The best-known of the 14,000-plus bodies of water may be the border-crossing Lake of the Woods, the vast expanse of Lake Superior, and Lake Itasca, best known as the source of the Mississippi River.
 Facing off across that same river, Minnesota's largest city and its state capital, Minneapolis and St. Paul, come together as the Twin Cities.
 Here, you'll find fervid sports fans, a beloved craft beer scene, an artists’ community, and the enormous, tax-free shopping paradise of the Mall of America.
 Despite the reputation for frigid winters in the Upper Midwest, nothing in Minnesota slows down for the snow or ice.
 When the weather obliges, people flock to skating rinks, ski runs, snowshoe trails, and ice-fishing spots.
 In summer, the state’s parks fill up with bikers, hikers, and campers, while the boaters, swimmers, and water skiers head to Minnesota’s many waterways.

-When is the best time to stay in a vacation rental in Minnesota?
+The best time to stay in a vacation rental in Minnesota

 All four seasons come on strong in Minnesota, but don't let the incredibly chilly winter keep you away.
 The icy northern climate brings out the state's best, in the form of bare-chested football fans cheering in subfreezing temperatures, snowy wonderlands for outdoor recreation, and cozying up in one of the state’s numerous cabin rentals.
 Spring and fall temperatures vary greatly as the weather shifts from extreme cold to extreme heat.
 While summers in Minnesota can be excessively warm, they also open up a world of outdoor activities, including boating of all types on its rivers and lakes.
 Summer also ushers in the king of all statewide events: the Minnesota State Fair.